landonjmitchell/blog_app/README.md

 ## Features:

 * Create new posts with Title/Content
+* View list of all posts
+* View complete post details
 * Edit current posts
 * Most recent post featured in sidebar
 * No auth/permissions required to post/edit